 Transborder data flow is a transfer of personal data to a recipient who or which is subject to a foreign jurisdiction.
-Article 44 of the GDPR states “any transfer of personal data which are undergoing processing or are intended for processing after transfer to a third country or to an international organization (…)”
+For instance, a simple email containing personal data is sent to a group internal email address, which includes addresses located outside the EU*, already forms an international data transfer.
+(Art.44 GDPR)

 Useful?
 Embed this infographic on your website.

 So, first, it is important to determine the data that an organization collects and process (Data Mapping), covering the categories of data held and processed by each of its departments and the data transfers and disclosures between them and third parties.

 The next step would be to define whether the personal data is being transferred to a country outside the EU**; for that, the following points may help your perusal:

 - Countries or jurisdictions from which the personal data may be accessed